 The new NICU will transform care in the region and offer an array of enhanced features.
 While the design and project specifics are not finalized, plans include:

-Construction on the new patient tower will start with the groundbreaking in March 2014, and the new NICU will be one of the first areas constructed.
-The entire patient tower is a $141 million project and the entire facility is expected to be completed in 2017.
+Construction on the new patient tower started in March 2014; the new NICU will be one of the first areas constructed.
+The patient tower is a $141 million project and the entire facility is expected to be completed in 2017.